skt041959/MacroPlacement/CodeElements/MXP_Refiner/conductor/product.md

 ## Implementation Strategy
 The development will follow a phased approach:
-1.  **Phase 1: Synthetic Geometric Alignment & Packing:** Focus strictly on training the model for alignment and packing efficiency using synthetic geometric-only data.
-This establishes the physical constraint and alignment capabilities before introducing connectivity.
+1.  **Phase 1: Synthetic Data Generation (Completed):** Established a robust synthetic data generator (`SyntheticDataGenerator`) capable of creating aligned clusters of macros and perturbing them to simulate initial placement states.
+Implemented geometric kernels for overlap detection and alignment scoring.
+2.  **Phase 2: Graph-to-Sequence Restoration Model:** Develop a Graph-to-Sequence model (Encoder-Decoder) to restore perturbed floorplans to their aligned "ground truth" state.
+This serves as a supervised learning precursor to full RL-driven optimization.
-2.  **Phase 2: RL-Driven Optimization:** Integrate Reinforcement Learning to optimize for wirelength (HPWL) and complex placement objectives using real-world connectivity constraints.
+3.  **Phase 3: RL-Driven Optimization:** Integrate Reinforcement Learning (PPO/A2C) to optimize for wirelength (HPWL) and complex placement objectives using real-world connectivity constraints.
-3.  **Phase 3: Integration & PPA Validation:** Validate final layouts with commercial EDA flows.
+4.  **Phase 4: Integration & PPA Validation:** Validate final layouts with commercial EDA flows.

 ## Target Users
 - **EDA Tool Developers:** Looking to integrate advanced RL-based refinement techniques into production-grade physical design flows.